Artificial intelligence is not as smart as you (or Elon Musk) think

 Brooks said in his TechCrunch Robotics Session talk that there is a tendency for us to assume that if the algorithm can do x, it must be as smart as humans.
 “Here’s the reason that people — including Elon — make this mistake.
 When we see a person performing a task very well, we understand the competence [involved].
 And I think they apply the same model to machine learning,” he said.

 Facebook’s Mark Zuckerberg also criticized Musk’s comments, calling them “pretty irresponsible,” in a Facebook Live broadcast on Sunday.
 Zuckerberg believes AI will ultimately improve our lives.
+Musk shot back later that Zuckerberg had a “limited understanding” of AI.
+(And on and on it goes.)

 It’s worth noting, however, that Musk isn’t alone in this thinking.
 Physicist Stephen Hawking and philosopher Nick Bostrom also have expressed reservations about the potential impact of AI on humankind — but chances are they are talking about a more generalized artificial intelligence being studied in labs at the likes of Facebook AI Research, DeepMind and Maluuba, rather than the more narrow AI we are seeing today.